AtomicPair/wolfentext3d/README.md

 The only requirement for Wolfentext is a local installation of **Ruby 2.0.0+**.

-Wolfentext should also work on all recent versions of OS X, Linux, and Windows.  *(That said, Windows users may notice some issues when running Wolfentext on their machines.
+Wolfentext should also work on all recent versions of OS X, Linux, and Windows.  *(That said, Windows users may notice some issues when running Wolfentext in color mode.
 See the notes below for more information.)*

 Installation
 ============